 Some cancer centers often arrange a group consult where patients meet with the different doctors that may be involved in their care.

 Many hospitals and cancer centers have committees called a tumor board.
 During these meetings, cancer doctors, surgeons, radiation therapy doctors, nurses, and others discuss cancer cases and their treatment.
+Doctors of different cancer specialties review x-rays and pathology together and exchange ideas about the best recommendation to make to you.
 This is a good way for your doctor to get further information about how to treat your cancer.

 Should You Get a Second Opinion?

 You should not worry about asking your doctor for a second opinion.
 It is your right as a patient to have one.
 Doctors are usually happy to help patients arrange a second opinion.
 Your doctor may even recommend it when the best treatment approach for your cancer is not clear.

 You should seriously think about getting a second opinion if:

 - You have been diagnosed with a rare type of cancer.

 - You received very different recommendation on how to treat your cancer.